anjahess/DNAvi/docs/source/Ladders.rst

      - 15
      - HSD5000

-DNAvi will now **exclude** the peaks at 10,000 and 15 base pairs from its analysis:
+DNAvi will now **exclude** the peaks at 10,000 and 15 base pairs from its analysis with a certain safety-range that will be automatically determined based on the first sample:

 .. image:: _static/example_nomarker.png
   :width: 400
   :alt: No marker

+How to exclude markers for each sample individually
+""""""""""""""""""""""""""

+Usually, it is sufficient to estimate the lower and upper marker cropping from the first sample.
+However, in some cases with very different DNA concentration (e.g., dilution series), it may be desired to determine the border for each sample individually.
+To do so, simply run DNAvi adding the **- - correct** parameter.

 How to include marker peaks